mfebrizio/fr-toolbelt/README.md

  'type': 'Notice'}
 ```

-### Utils module
+### fr_toolbelt.utils module

-These functions handle date formatting under the hood and provide functionality for identifying and removing duplicate entries (not a current bug in the API if using the order=oldest or order=newest parameter).
+These functions handle date formatting under the hood and provide functionality for identifying and removing duplicate entries (not a current bug in the FR API if passing the order=oldest or order=newest parameter in a request).